How to Become an Executive Coach: The Why and How of Professional Certification

 Discover whether your program options provide you with the opportunity to specialize in Executive Coaching so you can acquire more specific knowledge, skills, and tools in this area.

-There are many coaching certifications out there, but only a select few programs are accredited by the International Coach Federation (ICF), the coaching industry’s governing body for coaching and training schools.
+There are many coaching certifications out there, but only a select few programs are accredited by the International Coaching Federation (ICF), the coaching industry’s governing body for coaching and training schools.
 Since there are over 200 coach training programs available in the U.S. alone, choosing one with ICF accreditation is a distinct advantage.
 There are three different types of accreditation or approval that the ICF offers:

 Accredited Coach Training Programs